Xiaojun-Wei/Automation-Toolkit/sentence_tagger/README.md

 # Sentence Tagger

-This Sentence Tagger is a 3-tier application, deployed on **Heroku**.
+This Sentence Tagger is a 3-tier application, deployed on **Docker**.

 1. Frontend: UI is written in HTML/CSS/JavaScript
 2. Backend: Python, Flask
 3. Database: SQLAlchemy

+The annotation dictionary is located in **sentence_tagger/static/data/annotation.json**

 ### How To Run